Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

 Brand and Identity Design

-For any company to succeed, it must establish its own, unique brand (an identifying personality) that is burnt into the mind of its audience.
+For any company to succeed, it must establish its own, unique brand (an identifying personality) that is burned into the mind of its audience.
 A logo (a graphic or symbolic representation) can accomplish this function by presenting a face for the viewer to see—a visual identity.
 A logo also differentiates one company from another, becoming quite valuable if used consistently in advertising, print collateral, websites, and broadcast media.

 Graphic designers who work at corporations create a wide array of materials.
 Style manuals help coordinate how a corporate identity is applied to various communications from the annual report and website to business cards, advertising layouts, and environmental signage.
 The goal is to create a comfort zone for the general public by consistently presenting a familiar, instantly recognizable face.